xentek/feathercache/readme.md

  - Bonus points for adding specs for the new feature/bug fix!
  - Or just [submit an issue](https://github.com/xentek/feathercache/issues) and I'll see what I can do

+## Special Thanks

+  - Shout out to my man, [Andrew Terris](http://twitter.com/aterris).
+You know what you did.

 ## License

 Copyright (c) 2011 Eric Marden